vsevolodkleshchenko/MDcourse/lectures/lecture2/lecture2.md

 [iL_1, iL_2] \ne 0
 $$

-From which it follows that
+From which it follows that (See Baker–Campbell–Hausdorff formula)

 $$
 e^{iL_1 + iL_2} \ne e^{iL_1} + e^{iL_2}